EnricoZorzetto/gmd_2022_radiation/README.md

 - Fields of solar irradiance over flat and 3D terrain for different solar angles
 - Terrain information for the three domains in the study, which include digital elevation maps, derived topographic variables (sky view, terrain configurations, slope and aspect derived quantities) and partition of the domain in tiles for different tiling configurations.
 Different tiling configuraions are stored with the following convention:

-Thus, the data file
+Terrain maps for the three domains in the study are stored with the following naming convention based on the domain partitioning used to create tiles.
+For example, the file
 ```
 gmd_2021_grids_light_k5n1pV.zip
 ```
-Refers to the domain terrain information relative to the case of subdivision in k=5 hillslopes, a single height band (n=1), and a variable number of land sub-units (variable p, or pV).
-The content of this file correspond to that of the input directory (see workspace description below):
+refers to the domain terrain information relative to the case of grid cell subdivision in k=5 hillslopes, a single height band (n=1), and a variable number of land sub-units (variable p, or pV).
+The content of this file will correspond to that of the input directory (see workspace description below):
 ```
 <simul_folder>/gmd_2021/gmd_2021_data/gmd_2021_grids_light/k5n1pV
 ```